Hamilton General Hospital

 The Hamilton General Hospital (HGH) is a major teaching hospital in Downtown Hamilton, Ontario, Canada, located at the intersection of Barton Street East and Victoria Avenue North.
 It is operated by Hamilton Health Sciences and is formally affiliated with the Michael G. DeGroote School of Medicine at McMaster University.
+HGH is Canada's largest hospital by bed count.

 HGH has a high acute and emergency care burden, as 53.7% of patients are admitted through the emergency department (2020-2021).
 In 2020-2021, the average length of stay was 7.6 days and number of acute admissions was 45,165.